traefik/traefik/docs/configuration/logs.md

 ### Customize Headers

 Access logs prints the headers of each request, as fields of the access log line.
-You can customize which and how the headers are printed, likewise the other fileds (see ["Customize Fields" section](#customize-fields)).
+You can customize which and how the headers are printed, likewise the other fields (see ["Customize Fields" section](#customize-fields)).

 Each header has a "mode" which defines how it is written in the access log lines.
 The possible values for the mode are: